 • AFCA should work with the county to better explain the issues associated with stormwater management in Arlington, including the reasons for resource protection areas as well as for a comprehensive approach to stormwater management.
-That includes better publicizing
+That includes better publicizing homeowner incentives for watershed retrofits in connection with homeowner incentives for tree planting.

-- homeowner incentives for watershed retrofits in connection with homeowner incentives for tree planting. - The county should work with AFCA to explore stormwater management options for Arlington Forest on public land and street rights-of-way, including watershed retrofits and the potential for stream restoration in our creeks, starting with Lubber Run. - 6 Other?
+- The county should monitor seasonal wetlands in the W&OD Trail corridor along Four Mile Run and protect them from degradation, including trampling by people.
+In particular, the county should protect the wetland near Four Mile Run across from the pavilion in Bluemont Park, which has evolved into a year-round marsh and pond.
+The county should designate the site as a resource protection area. - The county should work with AFCA to explore stormwater management options for Arlington Forest on public land and street rights-of-way, including watershed retrofits and the potential for stream restoration in our creeks, starting with Lubber Run.